John W. Atwater

-John Wilbur Atwater (December 27, 1840 – July 4, 1910) was a U.S. Congressman from North Carolina between 1899 and 1901.
+John Wilbur Atwater (December 27, 1840 – July 4, 1910) was an American farmer and Confederate Civil War veteran who served one term as a U.S. Congressman from North Carolina between 1899 and 1901.

 Early life and education

 Atwater was born near Fearrington, North Carolina in 1840.
 He attended common schools and the William Closs Academy.

 Service with the Confederacy

 A farmer, he enlisted in the Confederate Army during the American Civil War, serving in Company D, First Regiment, of the North Carolina Volunteer Infantry.
 Atwater was with the army of Gen. Robert E. Lee until the Lee's surrender at Appomattox.